UNC-Libraries/SCTS-Documentation/Style Guide.md

 The creator may have been creative with names, punctuation, date style, etc., but you must strive for consistency.
 Making the creator's folder titles conform to our style is usually just a question of re-ordering the words.
 Do not hesitate to do this.
 It's okay to list names in first name, last name order or last name, first name order, but you should pick one and do it consistently throughout the listing.

+## Folder list order
-**Folder list order:** Folder order should have some kind of logic.
+Folder order should have some kind of logic.
 Alphabetical or chronological order should be easily discerned.
 Any other order should make sense in terms of the papers.
 You are under no obligation to include an `<arrangement>` statement.
 If there is no discernible order (especially in short folder lists), leave the `<arrangement>` statement out.

 Alphabetical by name means Last name, First name.